 Apple’s iCloud suite does more than just sync calendars and contacts (though it does do that too).
 The service can automatically integrate with multiple applications, such as iTunes and iPhoto, as well as locate your iPhone by tapping into its highly-accurate location services.
-Additionally, users can save browser bookmarks and access various iWork apps, as well as save and encrypt passwords directly from within the cloud with the upcoming iCloud Keychain.
+Additionally, users can save browser bookmarks and access various iWork apps, as well as save and encrypt passwords directly from within the cloud with iCloud Keychain.

 Photo Stream requires little in the way of action on your part once set up.
-Photos you capture using an iOS device will be automatically uploaded to your stream when you close the camera and connect to Wi-Fi, while any new photos you upload to iPhoto or Aperture will do the same assuming you’re connected via Wi-Fi or an Ethernet line.
-PC users are required to manually add photos to their stream by individually adding them the My Photo Stream folder housed within the main pictures library or another previously-specified save location.
+Photos you capture using an iOS device will be automatically uploaded to your stream when you close the camera and connect to Wi-Fi, while any new photos you upload to iPhoto or Aperture will do the same, assuming you’re connected via Wi-Fi or an Ethernet line.
+PC users are required to manually add photos to their stream by individually adding them to My Photo Stream folder housed within the main pictures library or another previously-specified save location.

-Find my iDevice (or Mac):
+Find my iDevice (or Mac)

 I hate to break it to you, but losing your iPhone, iPad, or Mac is bound to happen sooner or later.
 Thankfully, Apple’s Find My iPhone, iPad, and Mac software has made it easier than ever before to hone in and access your Apple device no matter your location.
-Once properly set up, users can lock, locate and track their device, force it to play a sound, or remotely erase all of its content while using the iCloud Web interface or the same software on another iOS 7-compatible or Mac OS X device.
+Once properly set up, users can lock, locate and track their device, force it to play a sound, or remotely erase all of its content while using the iCloud Web interface or the same software on another iOS 7-compatible (or above) or Mac OS X (or above) device.
 The latest version of the mobile software even comes coupled with an Activation Lock feature, requiring users to input their original Apple ID and password in order to reactivate their device after it’s been remotely wiped.
 Check out our comprehensive guide on how to use Find my iPhone for more information.

 Begin by updating or obtaining the latest version of iTunes for Windows or Mac OS X. If using Windows, click the main iTunes preferences icon in the top-left corner, select iTunes Store from the resulting drop-down menu, followed by the Turn on iTunes Match option.
 Afterward, click the blue subscribe button, sign in with your Apple credentials and follow the on-screen instructions to verify payment options and agree to the iTunes Match Terms and Conditions.
 A status indicator will appear charting iTunes’ progress as it scans, matches and uploads any unmatched songs to the cloud with additional updates available via the Update iTunes Match option located in the main iTunes Store drop-down menu.